-We do not pay much attention to Got Soccer because the system had not weighted our team performances playing 'up' or playing against boys teams or older, better players.
+We do not pay attention to team rankings because the rankings system does not weigh our team performance playing 'up' or playing against boys teams or older, better players.
 We do not seek ranking status for entry into tournaments.
-We rarely enter tournaments, accumulate points and register them.
-Ranking teams has been one of the single biggest problems in youth development and harms player development more than anything else.
+Ranking teams is one of the single biggest problems in youth development and harms player development.

 Making Games and Game Day a Learning Opportunity:

 Our commitment to maintaining a learning and training environment, even at games and tournaments, has helped players improve.

 * We take our warm ups seriously.
 They are detailed, focused and designed to help players prepare mentally, technically and physically while optimizing their preparation.

 * Most free kicks, corner kicks, goal kicks, and throw ins are played short and fast.
 We require this unless we feel the free kick taker wants to try to shoot or longer distance pass.